bentomas/formz/formz/README.md

         _ -> parse(str)
       }
     },
-    // We need to have a stub value for each parser that's used
+    // We need to have a stub value for each parser.
+The stubs are used when
-    // when building the decoder and parse functions for the form as the fields
+    // building the decoder and parse functions for the form.
-    // are being added
     stub: "",
     optional_stub: option.None,
   )